tmmunroe/ai/README.md

 # ai
-Various AI algorithms ranging from CSPs to games to search
+Various AI algorithms ranging from CSPs to Intelligent Agents